JuneKim/AIR/README.md

-# AIR(the Autonomous and Intelligent Robot)
+# The project Asul-E

-The project AIR aims to create the personal robot which supports some autonomous and intelligent features.
+The project Asul-E aims to create the personal robot which supports some autonomous and intelligent features.
 For instance, it includes SLAM(Simultaneous Locationlization and Mapping), navigation, emotional activities and so on.

 [Hardware Requirements]